-Pressing the Install Image... button will begin copying the target root file system onto the USB device by bringing up the USB Device Flasher dialog, as shown in the following figure.
+Pressing the Install Image on USB Device... button will begin copying the target root file system onto the USB device by bringing up the USB Device Flasher dialog, as shown in the following figure.

-Figure 1-37 Flash Image Dialog
+Figure 1-39 Flash Image Dialog

 The host system will now be scanned for attached USB flash storage devices.
 If multiple devices are found a choice will be presented to the user, otherwise the sole device found will be selected by default.
-Once a device is found or chosen, the following confirmation dialog will appear:
+Once a device is found or chosen, a confirmation dialog similar to the following will appear: